 But it’s far from over.
 These federal charges are just a tiny piece of a decades-long story.

 In 1994, Roger Golubski put an innocent man, Lamonte McIntyre, in prison for 23 years.
-And it wasn’t until 2017, when McIntyre was exonerated and a list of murdered and missing women appeared, that people in power started to realize how deep the problem went.
+And it wasn’t until 2017, when McIntyre was exonerated and a list of murdered women appeared, that people in power started to realize how deep the problem went.

 Golubski had been using his badge to exploit women for decades — and it was an open secret.
 There were people who tried to sound the alarm, but not enough people listened.